laurieluo/minotes-plus/README.md

 - Compile SDK Version: 33 (API 33 ("Tiramisu"; Android 13.0))
 - Build Tools Version: 34.0.0

-If you don't have `local.properties` file in your `Gradle Scripts` folder please add it with the following content, please note that you should fill in your SDK path.
+If you don't have `local.properties` file in your project root folder please add it with the following content, please note that you should fill in your SDK path.
 ```
 sdk.dir= %YOUR_SDK_PATH